 General and administrative expenses consist primarily of personnel costs, including executive, finance and human resource functions, and information technology, and share-based compensation costs.
 Other general and administrative expenses include professional fees for legal, consulting, auditing and tax services as well as other direct expenses for rent, insurance and supplies used in general and administrative activities.
 In January 2022, we announced an organizational streamlining initiative which includes a reduction-in-force program impacting a number of employees in an effort to reduce compensation costs, and a reduction in other operating costs.
-We currently don't expect to incur significant pre-commercialization costs in the near future.
-After we have determined the regulatory pathway for our product candidates in the U.S., we will evaluate whether to seek a commercialization partner or to build in-house commercialization capabilities.
+We currently do not expect to incur significant pre-commercialization costs in the near future.
 We also incur legal, compliance, accounting, directors and officers insurance, and investor and public relations expenses associated with being a public company.